Yorkshire Junior/Youth Constitution 2017

 11.6 No player may take part in matches until they have been registered with the League and the team is in possession of the players ID card.

-11.7 A player can register for any Member Club irrespective of their geographical location.
+11.7 A player can register for any Member Club irrespective of their geographical location if sanctioned by the Board of Management.

 11.8 Players can only be registered with one Member Club at a time.
 Insurance is only valid with the Member Club/Team a player is registered with.

-11.9 All coaches must wear their coaching ID Card whilst officiating at games.
+11.9 All coaches must wear their coaching ID Card whilst officiating at games, these must be checked prior to kick off by the opposing team.

 12.1 All new registrations must be on an official registration form.